EnviroDIY/Arduino-SDI-12/README.md

 This project is part of the [EnviroDIY](http://envirodiy.org/) vision to create an open source hardware and software stack to deliver near real time environmental data from wireless sensor networks, such as the Arduino-compatible [EnviroDIY™ Mayfly Data Logger](http://envirodiy.org/mayfly/).

+Note that this library will conflict with SoftwareSerial, the Sodaq PCInt library, and any other library that monopolize all pin change interrupt vectors.
+To help in using this in combination with those libraries, there is a version (SDI12_PCINT3) which is identical, except in that it only uses PCINT3 and ignores 0-2.
+Get that version from the "Mayfly" branch.

 ##Getting Started

 Read the [Arduino-SDI-12 wiki](https://github.com/StroudCenter/Arduino-SDI-12/wiki).